rtCamp/Frappe-Manager/docs/commands/delete.md

 ## `fm delete`

-Delete a bench and optionally its database from global-db service.
+Delete a bench: its containers and volumes, its whole directory, and its TLS certificate.

-Removes the bench directory, containers, and associated data.
-Use --yes to avoid confirmation prompts.
+The database is decided separately. fm can drop the site's schema and user from the global-db container it owns, but a schema on a server fm does not own is always left in place, --delete-db-from-global-db or not.

 **Usage**: